hello2021worldsuper/techpagesupport/question2019protect.md

 1.3】Brain-computer interface<br>
 ---------------------------------------------------------------------------------------------------------------<br>
 possible involve the effect of electromagnetics at the brain.
 The EEG data could be valuable.<br>
-Artificial intelligence, brain-computer interface software research possible reveal the effect of EEG<br>
+brain-computer interface software research possible reveal the effect of EEG<br>
 protection on human brain and activity health.<br>
 There are lot investment cooperation possibilities for this kind of medical value.<br>
 refer------<a href="https://store.neurosky.com/collections/apps">detail</a><br>